joesingo/truthdiscovery/reports/report_notes.md

 * ~ 1 page
 * Weaknesses of finished solution, including things that are missing
+* Express unrealised ideas
+* Show 'I have thought of this'
 * What could be done next, if more time were available
 * Should provide a starting point for someone else to continue with